Sunday, April 15, 2018

 As for the Netflix version of the much loved Robot, all I will say is that they pulled a creative home run with how they handled it.
 Much of the first season revolves around how the family learns to deal with it.

 Yeah, I liked the new Lost In Space a lot which quite frankly surprises me.
-While they do solve all of their problems using science and reason, there are a few questionable assumptions and scenarios I ignored in several episodes simply because we're still talking about a television series.
+While they do solve all of their problems using science and reason, there are a number of questionable assumptions and scenarios I ignored in several episodes simply because we're still talking about a television series.
 All things considered, it's still a highly family friendly show to watch, as long as you do not get bogged down in male chauvinistic crap and low level racism.

 Yes, I highly recommend it!